BanBart/Symfony2-Project-Final/README.md

     -There may occurs some problems with mails.

-    -you can sign in as user1 with password: pass1, creation of acc may not work because of gmail and thier privacy policy.
+    -you can sign in as user1 with password: pass1, creation of acc may not work because of google and thier privacy policy.

     -be aware of bugs in responsive layout desing, i'll update it in future, maybe:).